“Pinballvania!” by Jose Guerra.

 “Collect all the green pickups to open the exit […] of each stage.
-Finish all 20 stages[.]”
+Finish all [twenty] stages[.]”

-Even though the game is called “Pinballvania!”, it’s not an actual pinball game in the traditional sense.
-You don’t just control the take-off speed of the ball with the plunger and afterwards activate the flippers when you want to.
-Instead, you control each ‘course’ by rotating the whole level to your liking!
+Even though the game is called “Pinballvania!”, it is not an actual pinball game in the traditional sense.
+You do not just control the take-off speed of the ball with the plunger and afterwards activate the flippers whenever you feel like it.
+Instead, you control each ‘course’ by rotating the whole level!

-To solve a level, you have to collect all the orbs; just then the exit to the next level will open.
+To solve a level, you have to collect all the orbs, as only then the exit to the next level will open.
 Bumper-like monsters and structures will make “Pinballvania!” more difficult over time, and there are even some boss fights.
-Each fifth level a big green slime has to be eliminated by direct hits with the ball.
-But there are two problems with that: For one, the slimes are pretty bouncy and the recoil will shoot you back, and second, the one-eyes creatures will teleport themseleves after losing some health to another place.
+You will encounter a big green slime in every fifth level, which has to be eliminated by direct hits with the ball.
+But there are two problems with that: For one, the slimes are pretty bouncy and the recoil will shoot you back, and secondly, the one-eyes creatures will teleport themseleves after losing some health to another place.

-All these elements make “Pinballvania!” a fun arcade game, even though some aspects might feel a bit tedious after some time.
-It can feel discouraging to fall back into a former section of a ‘course’, just because you didn’t react fast enough.
-But on the other side, that’s exactly the point and can make the game a quite exquisite speedrunning contests.
-Overall, a great physics game made with PICO-8.
+All these elements make “Pinballvania!” a fun arcade game, even though some aspects might feel somewhat tedious over time.
+It can feel discouraging to fall back into a former section of a ‘course’, just because you did not react fast enough.
+But on the other side, that is exactly the point and can make the title a quite exquisite speedrunning challenge.
+[PLAY]